loliverhennigh/Phy-Net/README.md

-# Phy-Net
+# Lat-Net: Compressing Lattice Boltzmann Flow Simulations using Deep Neural Networks

 ## Introduction

-This repository is a look at compressing Lattice Boltzmann physics simulations onto neural networks.
-This approach relies on learning a compressed representation of simulation while learning the dynamics on this compressed form.
-This allows us to simulate large systems with low memory and computation.
-Here is a rough draft of the [paper](https://github.com/loliverhennigh/Phy-Net/blob/master/paper/nips.pdf).
+This repository contains the code to reproduce results seen in [Lat-Net: Compressing Lattice Boltzmann Flow Simulations using Deep Neural Networks](https://arxiv.org/abs/1705.09036).
+The premis is to compress Lattice Boltzmann Fluid Flow simulations onto small computationaly efficient neural networks that can be evaluated.

 ## Related Work
 Similar works can be found in "[Accelerating Eulerian Fluid Simulation With Convolutional Networks](https://arxiv.org/pdf/1607.03597.pdf)" and "[Convolutional Neural Networks for steady Flow Approximation](https://autodeskresearch.com/publications/convolutional-neural-networks-steady-flow-approximation)".